abhishek-tek/DSP_Project/README.md

 ## What Is This?

-Audio Analyzer is a single-file Python desktop application (`echofind_gui.py`) that transforms any audio file into a suite of nine interactive signal-processing visualisations in under two seconds.
+Audio Analyzer is a single-file Python desktop application (`Audio_Analyzer.py`) that transforms any audio file into a suite of nine interactive signal-processing visualisations.
 It runs entirely on your local machine, embedding all computation and rendering inside a native window.

 The project serves a dual purpose:

 1. **Educational tool** — an interactive, code-free environment for exploring MIR (Music Information Retrieval) concepts grounded in McFee et al. (2015).
-2. **Phase 1 Input Pipeline** — the complete preprocessing and augmentation stack for *Audio Analyzer*
+2. **Phase 1 Input Pipeline** — preprocessing and augmentation you can reuse for contrastive or other self-supervised setups.

 The core premise: before any deep learning model can learn audio representations, the raw waveform must be converted into a perceptually meaningful, augmentation-ready format.
 This application implements and visualises every step of that transformation.